Vyral/base-template/_posts/2018-05-22-what-can-you-learn-about-the-market-from-my-most-recent-interview.md

 {% include youtube.html %}

-Recently, I was interviewed by Scott Silari of Vyral Marketing regarding my take on today’s real estate market.
-Scott asked a lot of great questions, so I wanted to share this interview with you all today.
+Recently, I sat down for an interview to give my take on today’s real estate market, and I wanted to share this interview with you all today.
+I was asked a lot of great questions, so I wanted to share this interview with you all today.

 {% include pullquote.html %}